DavidCo Limited

 “… that a long-term “one-off” transaction may satisfy the requirements of the statutory definition of a “taxable activity” and that the continuous background to this transaction is sufficient to make the supply a “taxable activity” in view of the deeming provision of section 6(2) (which includes commencement and termination matters in the taxable activity). … the “taxable activity” was not merely the sale of the second unit, but included all the preparatory work necessary to get the development under way e.g. the clearing of land, surveying, engineering work, depositing of plan, the cross-leasing and erection and eventual sale of the units.”

 33. There is a definite risk that a sale following an undertaking or scheme as contemplated in sections CB 12 or 13 could constitute a taxable activity.
-The issue is whether the subsequent sale of the retained or residual land is part of the same taxable activity.
+The issue is whether the subsequent sale of the retained or residual land is part of the same taxable activity.34.
+The answer will turn on the particular facts.
+Where the undertaking or scheme is not carried out as part of any broader taxable activity by a registered person, there should be a basis for deregistration prior to any subsequent sale.
+In the case of a sale by a registered person in the course of a taxable activity, the sale may or may not have to be zero-rated depending on whether it is a sale to a registered person who meets the requirement for zero-rating or not.

 35. There could also be input tax implications upon acquisition, in relation to any residual land that is to be retained.
 Under the compulsory zero-rating rules, there may be output tax payable by a purchaser who is a registered person.